tonifrankola/docs-monitor/common-tasks/monitoring-and-restarting-stopped-windows-services.md

 The **Services report** is available in the [Inventory Reports – Software](#internal/get-to-know-syskit-monitor/reports/inventory-reports/hardware-and-software) category.
 This report will help you easily monitor all services that are installed and running on your local and remote computers.
 It gives you detailed information about services, such as **Display Name**, **Status**, **Startup Type**, **Logon Account** that is used to start the service and **Description**.
 The values shown on the Services report are updated every **30 seconds**.

-When a computer is added to the monitoring, SysKit Monitor collects a full list of services installed on it and displays them as important on the Manage Services dialog.
-You can configure the important services manually, by selecting the desired services for each computer.
+When a computer is added to the monitoring, SysKit Monitor collects a full list of services installed on it.
+You can configure the important services through the [Monitoring Templates](#internal/get-to-know-syskit-monitor/administration/monitoring-templates) category.
+Afterwards, assign the newly created Monitoring Template to designated computers or computer groups.

-Services that are selected as important, for a designated computer, and configured to be monitored, are displayed in the [Overview report](#internal/get-to-know-syskit-monitor/reports/performance-reports/computer-performance) under **Monitored Services**.
+Services that are selected as important, for a designated computer, and configured to be monitored, are displayed in the [Overview report](#internal/get-to-know-syskit-monitor/reports/performance-reports/computer-performance) under **Monitoring Templates > Monitored Services**.

 Depending on the options you configure in the **Monitoring Template** which is assigned to a computer, SysKit Monitor can send you **e-mail notifications** when one or more important services are **`stopped`** and can perform **automatic service restarts**.
 It will also tell you whether it has been successful or not.